 Naturally, the less of a philosopher your vessel is, the better.
 Ideally, he is not tempted to contaminate the message with the random ravings of his own political mind.
 Ideally, there is no such thing in his skull.
 Wikipedia has an excellent term for this person: meatpuppet.

 This is trans-democracy in a word: meatpuppet democracy.
 Astroturf democracy.
 When a trans-demonstration opposes a cis-demonstration, the trans-demonstrators will be seen with preprinted signs; the cis-demonstrators, with handwritten signs.
 Messages on the latter will be jejune, puerile, fatuous and ungrammatical.
-Messages on the latter will convey nothing at all, for all they express is sheer numerical power.
+Messages on the former will convey nothing at all, for all they express is sheer numerical power.
 The physical weight of human tissue, its human rights written in every base of its inarguably human DNA.
 “Tons of flesh,” the blaring purple signs assert.
 “We have tons of human flesh.
 Will you resist us?
 Our meat and bone and hair and tooth will fall, and crush you.”

 Furthermore, as a Jedi master of trans-democracy, the progressive must of course oppose any manifestations of genuine, grass-roots cis-democracy.
 With handwritten signs, and so on.
 He cannot help but be extremely troubled by the fact, subconscious or conscious, that he is practicing the despised art of politics, and across enemy lines he sees… handwritten signs.